19hours/sg-statutes/Acts/Animals and Birds Act.md

 [Act 46 of 2014 wef 16/01/2015]

-### Appointment of Director-General, etc.
+### Appointment of Director-General and authorised officers

+3\.—(1) The Board is responsible for the administration of this Act, and to that end, the Board must appoint an officer of the Board to be the Director-General, Animal Health and Welfare.

-3\.—(1) The Minister may, by notification in theGazette, appoint any person to be the Director-General, Agri-Food and Veterinary Services who shall be responsible for the administration of this Act and any other written law.
+(2) The Director-General may, subject to the directions of the Board, appoint any of the following persons to be an authorised officer for the purpose of assisting the Director-General in administering and carrying out the provisions of this Act or any other written law which confers powers on the Director-General:

-[16/2000]
+(a) an employee of the Board;

+(b) an employee of another statutory authority;

+(c) a public officer;

+(d) an auxiliary police officer appointed under the Police Force Act (Cap.
+235).

-(2) The Director-General may in writing appoint any public officer or any officer of the Authority or of any other statutory authority to be an authorised officer for the purposes of this Act.
+(3) The Director-General may delegate the exercise of all or any of the powers conferred or duties imposed upon the Director‑General by any provision of this Act or any other written law (except the power of delegation conferred by this subsection) to an authorised officer; and any reference in the provision of this Act or other written law to the Director-General includes a reference to such an authorised officer.

-[16/2000]
+(4) Any delegation under subsection (3) may be general or in a particular case and may be subject to such conditions or limitations as set out in this Act or as the Board may specify.

-(3) The Director-General may delegate all or any of the powers conferred or duties imposed upon him by this Act to any authorised officer.
+(5) The Director-General may, for any reason that appears to him to be sufficient, at any time revoke a person’s appointment as an authorised officer.

-[16/2000]
+(6) A person mentioned in subsection (2)(d) who is appointed as an authorised officer does not, by virtue only of the appointment, become an employee or agent of the Board.

+[Act 10 of 2019 wef 01/04/2019]

 ### Designation of authorised examiners

 4\.
-The Director-General may, subject to any general or special directions of the Minister, in writing designate any suitably qualified person as an authorised examiner to carry out, at any appointed place, any examination, treatment or certification and any other similar, related or ancillary functions which are required by this Act to be carried out.
+The Director-General may, subject to any general or special directions of the Board, in writing designate any suitably qualified person as an authorised examiner to carry out, at any appointed place, any examination, treatment or certification and any other similar, related or ancillary functions which are required by this Act to be carried out.

 [3A

 [10/2002]

+[Act 10 of 2019 wef 01/04/2019]

 ### Public servants